 The Watersong series is a quartet - Wake, Lullaby, Tidal, and Elegy, and all four books are out in hardcover, paperback, ebook, and audio book.
 It also includes the short story “Forgotten Lyrics,” which is included in the paperback version of Lullaby, and it is also out as an ebook.
 For more info on the Watersong series, please go here: Watersong

 Five books and one novella in the My Blood Approves series, two books in the Hollows, the stand-alone Virtue, three books in the Trylle Trilogy, four in the Watersong Quartet, three in the Kanin Chronicles.
-My newest standalone Freeks is out now, and I have a new duology coming out at the beginning of 2018.
-So currently 20 books, with two more right around the corner!
+I also have an gothic romance standalone Freeks set in the 1980s, and the Valkyrie duology came out in 2018.
+As of right now, I've published 22 books, and I have three more coming out in 2020 with the release of the final trilogy in the world of the Trylle and Knain.

 At this time, none of my books are going to be made into movies or television.
 I would like it if they were, but unfortunately, the movie industry is a finnicky business, and the teen market is incredibly competitive.
 The Trylle Trilogy rights had been optioned to a company, but unfortunately, they were ultimately unable to move forward with it so the rights reverted back to me.
 If any of this changes, I will be sure to keep you all posted!